Tags:

 He gave me the roses and we kissed

-And the last thing I was a word as he knelt above me with a rock in his fist
+And the last I was a muttered word as he above me with a rock in his fist

 And she lay on the bank, the wind light as a thief

-And I lent down and planted a rose her teeth
+And I lent and planted a rose her teeth

-Why they call me it I do not know for my name was Elisa Day
+Why call me it I do not know for my name was Elisa Day

 From the first day I met her I knew she was the one

-For her lips were the colour of the roses that the river, all bloody and wild
+For her were the colour of the grew down the river, all bloody and wild

 he came on my door and entered the room

-He would be my man, and a careful hand, he wiped up the tears that went down my face
+He would be my man, and a hand, he wiped up the tears that went my face

-Why they call me it I do not know for my name was Elisa Day
+Why call me it I do not know for my was Day

-I said, 'Do you know where the wild roses so sweet and scarlet and free?'
+I said, 'Do you know where the wild grow so and scarlet and free?'

 I nodded my head, as I lay on the bed